 When lactose is not properly digested it can cause uncomfortable symptoms such as stomach upset, gas, bloating, and/or loose stools.
 These symptoms usually develop about one hour after you consume lactose-containing products.
-Typically, individuals with lactose intolerance will have to consume a lactose-free or lactose-reduced diet for life or be sure to consume dairy products with a meal.
+Typically, individuals with lactose intolerance will have to consume a lactosefree or lactose-reduced diet for life.
 Your risk for lactose intolerance depends in part on the MCM6 gene.
 Sometimes you can develop short-term lactose intolerance when you are sick.
 This may occur, for example, in an individual with undiagnosed celiac disease who is not yet consuming a gluten-free diet.
-However, once this individual consumes a strict gluten-free diet, the lactose intolerance tends to subside.
+However, once this individual consumes a strict glutenfree diet, the lactose intolerance tends to subside.